Updated April 19, 2023

 Tough Job Interview Questions

-And you’re getting smarter and smarter and as you’re passing through each filter, you’re getting closer toward your desired goal.
+And you’re getting smarter and smarter, and as you pass through each filter, you’re getting closer to your desired goal.
 Then whoa!
 Finally, you’ve arrived.
 The desired goal is yours now!

 The above scenario is an exact replication of how you face the top 10 tough job interview questions.
 If you can handle these tough job interview questions well, you’ll be able to say proudly that you’re hired.

-But you may wonder why the recruiters select these tough job interview questions?
+But you may wonder why recruiters select these tough job interview questions.
 Do they want you to fail?
 No. They ask you these tough questions to screen better.

-Any company wants people who’re smartest, most intelligent, hard-working, and most reliable and would become greatest assets for the company.
+Any company wants people who’re the smartest, most intelligent, hard-working, and most reliable and who would become the greatest assets for the company.
 So how do you select these people?
-Simply by asking tough job interview questions that only the smartest, most intelligent and best people can answer in a proactive manner.
+Simply by asking tough job interview questions that only the smartest, most intelligent, and best people can answer in a proactive manner.

-When screening is good, the company would get the greatest resources.
+When screening is good, the company will get the greatest resources.
 To do great work, every company needs a great team.
 So, if you’re wondering whether you’re one of the topmost people on earth, stop wondering.
 Rather start preparing.
-The following tough job interview questions are tools for you to prepare yourself well and handle any interview wonderfully.
+The following tough job interview questions are tools to prepare yourself and handle any interview wonderfully.

 Tough job interview questions: